biggiejr/UFO/README.md

 ![alt text](https://github.com/biggiejr/UFO/blob/master/images/6.png)
 ### Figure 6 : Multiple lightweight Cyphers implementation.

+### Conclution
+Compared to other DBs like SQL which was released in 1986  Neo4j is in infant state existing for only 7 years.
+However it handles relationships really efficiently and allows for entry traversing unlike other systems.
+Neo4j is expected to catch up and overcome the shortcomings.

 ### Future plans
 Eventually when the orderby bug is fixed by Neo4j, we would like to stick to our initial idea with only one query.
 However, even though it is anounced to be fixed in version 3.4, the release date remains, unfortunately, still unknown.